 The Victorian Croquet Centre, our headquarters, is a purpose-built facility in Cairnlea, in the western suburbs of Melbourne.

-To find a place to stay close to the venue, see Nearby Accommodation.
+To find a place to stay close to the VCC, see Nearby Accommodation.

 To order promotional merchandise for your club, use the Order Form.